Mopreme Shakur

-Maurice Harding (born August 16, 1967), better known by his stage name Mopreme Shakur, originally known as Wycked, is an American rapper.
+Maurice Shakur (né Harding; August 16, 1967), better known by his stage name Mopreme Shakur, originally known as Wycked, is an American rapper.
 He was a member of the hip-hop group Thug Life and is the stepbrother of rapper Tupac Shakur.
 He was also a member of the Outlawz (under the name Komani), but later dropped out because of a financial disagreement with Death Row Records.

 Career

 Mopreme made his recording debut as Mocedes on Tony Toni Toné's 1990 single "Feels Good".
 He appeared with his stepbrother Tupac on "Papa'z Song", a single from the 1993 album Strictly 4 My N.I.G.G.A.Z., credited as 'Wycked'.

 Mopreme and Tupac formed the group Thug Life in 1993, with Big Syke, Macadoshis, and Rated R. The group released one album, Thug Life: Volume 1 (1994), which went gold.
 Mopreme wrote many of the songs on this album.
 He was also an original member of Outlawz, but dropped out of the group.